shim0114/shim0114.github.io/_pages/about.md

 My ultimate goal is to build **real-time, interactive world models** that seamlessly manifest human imagination into reality—enabling anyone to instantly craft and navigate their envisioned worlds with intuitive, precise control.

 To move toward this vision, my research focuses on video diffusion models and world models.
-This includes recent work on **alignment** and **reference-driven generation** to enhance fine-grained controllability.
+This includes recent work on **alignment** and **subject-driven generation** to enhance fine-grained controllability.
 Furthermore, I am addressing the fundamental challenge of **memory mechanisms** to ensure long-horizon consistency and stable interaction within generative environments.